Beyond Local Sharpness: Communication-Efficient Global Sharpness-aware Minimization for Federated Learning: Background

-where $C \triangleq |\C|$ is the total number of clients, $f_k$ is the empirical loss on the $k$-th client (\eg, cross-entropy loss) and $\xi_k$ is the data sample randomly drawn from the local data distribution $\mathit{D}_k$.
+In FL, a central server communicates with a set of clients $\C$ for $T$ rounds.
+The goal is to learn a global model $f(\w): \X \rightarrow \Y$ parametrized by $\w\in\mathbb{R}^d$, where $\X$ and $\Y$ are the input and the output spaces respectively.
+In image classification, $\X$ contains the images and $\Y$ their corresponding labels.
+Each client $k\in\C$ has access to a local dataset $\D_k$ of $N_k$ pairs $\{(x_i, y_i), x_i\in\X, y_i\in\Y\}_{i=1}^{N_k}$.
+In realistic heterogeneous settings, clients usually hold different data distributions and quantity, \ie, $\mathit{D}_i \neq \mathit{D}_j$ and $N_i \neq N_j \, \forall i \neq j \in\C$.
+The global FL objective is: where $C \triangleq |\C|$ is the total number of clients, $f_k$ is the empirical loss on the $k$-th client (\eg, cross-entropy loss) and $\xi_k$ is the data sample randomly drawn from the local data distribution $\mathit{D}_k$.
 The training process is a two-phase optimization approach within each round $t\in[T]$.
 First, due to potential client unavailability, a subset of selected clients $\C^t\subset\C$ trains the received global model using their local optimizer \textsc{ClientOpt} (\eg, \sgd, \sam).
-Then, the server aggregates their updates with a server optimizer, \textsc{ServerOpt}. \fedopt \citep{reddi2020adaptive} solves \cref{math:fl_goal} as
+Then, the server aggregates their updates with a server optimizer, \textsc{ServerOpt}. \fedopt \citep{reddi2020adaptive} solves \cref{math:fl_goal} as where $\Delta^t_{\w}$ is the \textbf{global pseudo-gradient} at round $t$, $N = \sum_{k\in\C^t} N_k$ the total number of images seen during the current round, $\eta_s$ the server learning rate, $\w^t$ the global model and $\w^t_k$ the local update resulting from training on client $k$'s data with \textsc{ClientOpt} for $E$ epochs. \fedavg \citep{mcmahan2017communication} computes $\w^{t+1}$ as $\sum_{k\in\C^t} \nicefrac{N_k}{N}\w^{t}_k$, corresponding to one SGD step on the pseudo-gradient $\Delta^t_{\w}$ with $\eta_s=1$ \citep{reddi2020adaptive}.